gkando/fs-cloud_enemy_counter-fe/README.md

 ---

 Increase community engagement by implementing a cloud based web service and complementary website where players track all accumulated in game kills from every platform.
+Leaderboards encourage competition among players of your game, and create incentives for the players to get better at the game.
+Adopting leaderboards allows players to keep up with each other and facilitates building a community.
+It can also result in players spending more time with the game and higher retention.

 ---